bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/cancer/gene_fusions/visualization.md

 Many features and annotations are provided.
 We will primarily be intersted in the chromosome, strand, start and end annotations, and `cluster_id` which is the unique identifier assigned to each prediction.

-We will concentrate on the EIF3K-CYP39A1 fusion.
+We will concentrate on the XXX fusion.
 Filter the data for this fusion.

 ```r